-What do you want to say or make the viewer feel when looking at your photos?
-Do you have some kind of theme?
+What do you want your viewer to feel when looking at your photos?
+Do you have a

-People always say I have very moody pictures, but I hope they don’t think they’re too dark and sad.
-I just want people to see the world from my eyes.
-I want people to see the beautiful side of the world.
+People always say I have moody pictures, but I hope they don’t think they are too dark and sad.
+I just want people to see the world through my eyes, the beautiful side of the world.
 I love to shoot in industrial areas that most people would consider ugly, but that can be pretty from a certain angle.
-I can make it look beautiful.
+I can make the ugly look beautiful.
 I also like to do things that feel natural.
-I only use natural light, which can be limiting, and I always ask the models to wear natural makeup.
+I only use natural light, even though it can be limiting sometimes, and I always ask my models to wear natural makeup.

-You’ve been featured in both Vogue Japan and Brazil and worked the MET Gala.
+the Met Gala.
 How do you go about getting these jobs?

-As your followers luckily get to see a lot on your Instagram you’re quite the dancer.
-Is movement something that you want to convey in your work or think a lot about when working?
+movement something that you want to convey in your work or think a lot about when

-I think it really helped me because I’ve been dancing all my life, many different styles, so I really know how the body works and how the body moves.
-If I see that the model doesn’t know what to do with their hands, where to turn, or where to look, I still know how to create a beautiful shape with the body.
-When a person comes to a shoot and they’re very serious, we just turn on the music and start dancing, so the person feels relaxed.
-The body will move naturally.
-To pose in a quiet room with only the sound of the camera can be uncomfortable and stressful.
-It is a stressful thing to be in front of the camera, so my first question is always what music they want to listen to.
+I have danced all my life, many different styles, so I really know how the body works and how it moves.
+If I see that a model doesn’t know what to do with their hands, where to turn, or where to look, I still know how to create a beautiful shape with the body.
+When a person comes to a shoot and is stiff and serious, I usually turn on some music so that we can dance for a while, soon the person will feel more relaxed and the body will move naturally.
+To pose in a quiet room with only the sound of the camera can feel uncomfortable and stressful, so my first question to my models is always what music they want to listen to.

 Do you have a favorite song?

-The Party & The After Party by the Weeknd, it’s been my favorite for like 10 years.
+The Party & The After Party by the Weeknd; it’s been my favorite for years.

 What inspires you?

-It’s gonna sound cheesy, but inspiration is all around us, and New York is one of my biggest inspirations.
-When I moved here for the first time, people told me that I was going to get tired of it in two years, but I still feel like I’m getting inspired by the streets, the rhythm and people around me.
-Sometimes on the train I look around at different people and I get some ideas in my head that I want to create.
-Of course, I look up to some great photographers on Instagram, but I don’t really have one particular person that I can say is my role model.
-I just get inspiration everywhere.
-I can also just listen to music and come up with ideas right away.
+It’s going to sound cheesy, but inspiration is all around us, and New York is one of my biggest inspirations.
+When I moved here for the first time, people told me that I was going to get tired of it in two years, but I still feel like I’m getting inspired by the streets here, the rhythm and the people around me.
+Sometimes on the train I look around at different people and I get ideas in my head that I want to create.
+Of course, I admire some great photographers on Instagram, but I don’t really have one person that I can say is my role model.
+I find inspiration everywhere, not the least through music, a great source of inspiration.

-Probably number one on my list is Zoe Kravitz, I don’t know why exactly but I love her so much.
-I would love to work with her, and Beyoncé of course.
-Nothing crazy, just Beyoncé.
+Probably number one on my list is Zoe Kravitz.
+I don’t know why exactly, but I love her.
+And Beyoncé of course.
+Nothing crazy, just Beyoncé, ha-ha.